isabella232/data-workbench.en-1/help/home/c-inst-svr/c-admin-inst-svr/c-config-acs-ctrl/c-undst-acc-ctrl-grps.md

 ---
 description: Five pre-built access control groups are available, but you can create and manage additional groups as required.
-seo-description: Five pre-built access control groups are available, but you can create and manage additional groups as required.
-seo-title: Understanding Access Control Groups
 solution: Insight
 title: Understanding Access Control Groups
 uuid: ff783078-6d2f-4a64-ab11-8083e35d765f